-Trauma, post-traumatic stress disorder and the role of Yoga are hot topics in the Yoga community.
+Trauma, post-traumatic stress disorder and the role of Yoga continue to be hot topics in the Yoga community.
 Experts agree that Yoga therapy has a useful role in trauma treatment.

 It is common for yoga therapists and teachers to have students who are experiencing trauma-related issues in class.
 Trauma is complex and the Yoga therapist/teacher requires particular skills in order to be effective.
 The way you use language is critical when working with people experiencing trauma.
 Key aspects include the words you use, the tone of your voice and your inflection.
 Sal Flynn is a yoga therapist and psychotherapist who specialises in trauma.
 She suggests that these sessions can be more about how you teach rather than what you teach.

-Sal Flynn outlines a number of tips for Yoga therapist:
+Sal Flynn outlines 4 tips for Yoga Therapists in Trauma Classes

 1. Use Invitational language: Invitational language creates options and promotes choice and control.
 It invites enquiry, experimentation and curiosity.
 Invitational language allows people to explore what is present without judging whether it is right or wrong, whereas ‘absolutes’ or commands may engender feelings of failure if a person’s experience is different to what you are suggesting.